 Asthma is a chronic disease that affects the airways and lungs.
-According to the World Health Organization (WHO), approximately 300 million people worldwide and 14–17 million people in the United States are affected by asthma.
+According to the World Health Organization (WHO), approximately 300 million people worldwide and 14–17 million people in the United States are affected by asthma, and Charlotte is not exempt.
 Asthma is the most common chronic disease in children.
 Severe asthma is a serious health concern that can lead to respiratory failure.
 Each year in the United States, as many as 470,000 people seek hospital treatment for asthma-related symptoms and the disease causes about 5000 deaths.
 The cause for this condition is still unknown.

 The most reliable way to determine reversible airway obstruction is with spirometry, a test that measures the amount of air entering and leaving the lungs.
 This simple test can be performed in the physician’s office.

 Spirometry uses a measuring device called a spirometer.
 The patient exhales and inhales deeply, then seals his or her lips around the mouthpiece and blows as forcefully and for as long as possible until all the air is exhaled from the lungs.

 Ideally, the patient should exhale for at least 6 seconds.
 The spirometer measures the amount of air exhaled and the length of time it took to exhale it.
 To test for reversibility, the patient then inhales a bronchodilator (i.e., a drug that widens the airways in the lungs) and the spirometry is repeated.
 If the values of the test performed after administration of the bronchodilator are significantly better than the prebronchodilator values, the obstruction is considered reversible.